-Much of my photographic endeavours over the years have been devoted to producing black and white landscape images.
-The early influences of Edward Weston and Ansel Adams, followed by Fay Godwin and John Blakemore led to the disciplines of using a tripod, having everything in focus and taking precise exposure readings from a hand held meter.
+Much of my early photographic endeavours were devoted to producing black and white landscape images.
+The early influences of Edward Weston and Bill Brandt, followed by Fay Godwin and John Blakemore, led to the disciplines of using a tripod, having everything in focus and taking precise exposure readings from a hand held meter.

 I had my own darkroom and loved the whole process of producing Fine Art prints.
 From 35mm I graduated to medium format and a Mamiya 6.
-It took a long time for me to be persuaded to move to digital but at last it happened and I even discovered colour!
+It took a long time for me to be persuaded to move to digital but at last it happened and I even discovered colour and photographing people!
 In fact, I really enjoy the ease of using digital (too easy?), with the knowledge that I can use Photoshop to fine tune and enhance my images.
-For digital photography I tend to use my Olympus compact and iPhone now instead of my DSLR, especially when travelling but I’ve been lured back to film after buying the camera I had desired for so many years – a 5 x 4 large format camera.

-Recently I have started making Palladium prints.
+Another passion is making Palladium prints.
 They are valued for their permanence and have a delicate long tonal range which is greater than silver prints.
 In this digital age, this also satisfies my desire to produce a beautiful hand crafted photograph linking back to the early days of photography.
 I have also taken this a stage further by taking up Wet Plate Collodion photography.
 Not a journey for the faint hearted but the satisfaction of creating a glass or tin plate using the same process from the 1860s, is enormous.

 For me, the end result of photography is to produce a tangible piece of artwork – something to hold in your hand.
-From a glass plate to a finely detailed print from a 5 x 4 negative is a joy to behold.
+From a glass plate to a finely detailed print, both are a joy to behold.